 aA STA movement from one BSS in one ESS to another BSS within the same ESS.

-A non-AP MLD movement from being associated with one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD being in one BSS and different non-AP STAs affil- iated with the non-AP MLD being in different BSSs, to be reassociated with another AP MLD within the same ESS, where each non-AP STA affiliated with the non-AP MLD after reassocia- tion be in another BSS and different non-AP STAs affiliated with the non-AP MLD being in dif- ferent BSSs.
+A non-AP MLD movement from (#6115)one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD being in one BSS and different non-AP STAs affil- iated with the non-AP MLD being in different BSSs, to (#6115)another AP MLD within the same ESS, where each non-AP STA affiliated with the non-AP MLD being(#6115) in another BSS and different non-AP STAs affiliated with the non-AP MLD being in dif- ferent BSSs.

-A non-AP MLD movement from being associated with one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD being in one BSS and different non-AP STAs affil- iated with the non-AP MLD being in different BSSs, to be a non-AP STA that is reassociated with an AP within the same ESS and the non-AP STA be in another BSS, where the MLD MAC address of the non-AP MLD is the same as the MAC address of the non-AP STA(#2236).
+A non-AP MLD movement from (#6115)one AP MLD in one ESS, where each non-AP STA affiliated with the non-AP MLD being in one BSS and different non-AP STAs affil- iated with the non-AP MLD being in different BSSs, to another BSS(#6115) within the same ESS and being a non-AP STA(#6115), where the MLD MAC address of the non-AP MLD is the same as the MAC address of the non-AP STA(#2236).

-A non-AP STA movement from being associated with one AP in one ESS and the non-AP STA be in one BSS to be a non-AP MLD that is reassociated with an AP MLD with the same ESS, where each non-AP STA affiliated with the non-AP MLD be in another BSS, different non-AP STAs affiliated with the non-AP MLD being in different BSSs and the MAC address of the non- AP STA is the same as the MLD MAC address of the non-AP MLD(#2236).
+A non-AP STA movement from one BSS(#6115) in one ESS(#6115) to (#6115)an AP MLD within(#5575) the same ESS and being a non-AP MLD(#6115), where each non-AP STA affiliated with the non-AP MLD be in another BSS, different non-AP STAs affiliated with the non-AP MLD being in different BSSs and the MAC address of the non- AP STA is the same as the MLD MAC address of the non-AP MLD(#2236).

 A fast BSS transition is a BSS transition that establishes the state necessary for data connectivity before the reassociation rather than after the reassociation.